-As you already know Income Tax Return filing is done by way of submitting the income tax form to the income tax department.
-Different ITR forms are notified by the tax department depending on the source of your income.
-ITR 1 form commonly known as Sahaj is one such form.
+As you already know, Income Tax Return filing is done by way of submitting the income tax form to the income tax department.
+Different ITR forms are notified by the tax department, depending on the source of your income.
+ITR 1 form, commonly known as Sahaj, is one of the such forms.
 It is one of the most used forms in India.
-It is a simple one pager used for submitting your income, deductions and tax details to the income tax department.
+It is a simple form used for Income Tax Return filing & submitting your income, deductions, and tax details to the income tax department.

-This form can be filed by RESIDENT Individuals who have income upto Rs.
-50 Lakhs in the Financial Year (F.Y.)
-1st April 2019-31st March 2020 from the following: -
+This form can be filed by RESIDENT Individuals who have income up to Rs.
+50 Lakhs in the Financial Year 2022-23 i.e., from 1st April 2022 to 31st March 2023 from the following sources: -

 - One house property (excluding cases where loss is brought forward from previous years): This includes earnings from rental income or payment of home loan interest.

-- Other sources: (excluding any winnings from the lottery, income from race horses etc.) like interest income from bank, dividends, etc.
+- Other sources: (excluding any winnings/ income from the lottery, income from racehorses, etc.) like interest income from banks, income from dividends, etc.

-Further, in case where the income of your spouse, minor child, etc. is clubbed with your income, then this return form can be used only when your total income (after clubbing) also falls in the above specified categories.
+Further, in the case where the income of your spouse, minor child, etc., is clubbed with your income, then this return form can be used only when your total income (after clubbing) also falls in the above-specified categories.

 Who cannot file an ITR–1 Form?

-This Return Form cannot be used by an individual whose total income for the assessment year 2018-19 exceeds Rs.50 lakh or any of the following -
+This Return Form cannot be used by an individual whose total income for the particular financial year exceeds Rs.50 lakh or any of the following -

 - Not Ordinarily Resident